 by Ademi Yestayeva

-“Dual language education in Canada and the United States” is a peer-reviewed scholarly primary source that provides substantial information and extensive research on the history and the essence of the phenomenon of bilingualism (English and French in Canada, and English and Spanish in United States) and the beginning of language immersion in North America in 1960s.
+The article is a peer-reviewed scholarly secondary source that provides substantial information and extensive research on the history and the essence of the phenomenon of bilingualism (English and French in Canada, and English and Spanish in United States) and the beginning of language immersion in North America in 1960s.

 2. Lepage, Jean-François and Jean-Pierre Corbeil.
 2013.
 “The evolution of English–French bilingualism in Canada from 1961 to 2011.”
 Insights on Canadian Society, May, Statistics Canada Catalogue no. 75-006-X.

-The source is a statistical indicator of the evolution of the phenomenon of bilingualism of the official languages in Canada over the past 6 decades.
-It makes an interesting point of calling the colloquial usage of English and French together the 'official bilingualism' in the context of Canada's culture and society.
-It also shows the trends in the increase and decrease of the bilingual population, with special emphasis on the contribution of Quebec to the overall number of bilingual people in Canada.
+The statistical source demonstrates the evolution of the phenomenon of bilingualism in Canada over the past 6 decades.
+It explicitly refers to the ability to speak both English and French in the context of Canada's culture and society as 'official bilingualism'.
+It shows the trends in the increase and decrease of the bilingual population, with special emphasis on the contribution of Quebec to the bilingual popultion in Canada.

 It demonstrates that despite the growth in population, the bilingual part of it has been fluctuating, without Quebec taken into account, where the process has always been steady.
 The statistics also provide interesting information on the ‘bilingual belt’, an area of Canada where the vast majority of the bilingual population is concentrated.
 It includes the provinces of Quebec, Ontario and New Brunswick.

-There are two reasons for the the fact that the rate of bilingualism (of official languages) in Canada has dropped: English-speaking students outside of Quebec are less exposed and less interested in learning French, and there are a lot of bilingual immigrants coming into the country, but they don’t speak either of the official languages, or at least one of them to the point where they could add to the ‘official bilingual’ population of Canada.
+There are two reasons for the the fact that the rate of official bilingualism in Canada has dropped: English-speaking students outside of Quebec are less exposed and less interested in learning French, and there are a lot of bilingual immigrants coming into the country who don’t speak the official languages to the point where they could add to the ‘official bilingual’ population of Canada.
 I think these statistics would be an interesting 'fun fact' (something like 'did you know...?') to use in the episode, because I feel like this is not something you hear about in the news, or even online, unless you look specifically, and even if you do, you do not pay much attention to it.
 I imagine some Canadians who take pride in Canada's bilingual cultural identity but only speak English (or French), could possibly either consider learning French (English) themselves or enrolling their children/grandchildren in French (English) immersion programs in order to contribute to preserving Canada's bilingual status in the long run.

 3. Jones, Tobias.
 “The Joys and Benefits of Bilingualism | Tobias Jones.”
 The Guardian, Guardian News and Media, 20 Jan.
 2018, www.theguardian.com/commentisfree/2018/jan/21/the-joys-and-benefits-of-bilingualism.

-What especially stood out to me in the article was the fact that the school that topped the Sunday Times school league, which is a list of top schools in the UK, consists of 96% students who speak English as a second language, which proved the claim that maintaining a "home language" is beneficial for learning the "community language", contrary to the earlier social views that I'll be mentioning.
-Another notable research proving the prejudice wrong comes from University of Toronto, where it was discovered that students who were fluent in their native language showed "CALP" (cognitive academic language proficiency) in a secondary language sooner than those without a strong native language background.
-The conclusion that can be drawn is that it is far more beneficial for children of immigrants to be exposed to a rich and eloquent native language at home, rather than a basic conversational English, because then they would be able to transfer their understanding of language to a different one and learn it efficiently.
+What especially stood out to me in the article was the fact that the school that topped the Sunday Times school league, which is a list of top schools in the UK, consists of 96% students who speak English as an additional language, which proves the claim that maintaining a native language at home is beneficial for learning the community language, contrary to the earlier existing skepticism of bilingualism.
+Another notable research proving the prejudice wrong comes from University of Toronto, where it was discovered that students who were literate in their native language demonstrated "CALP" (cognitive academic language proficiency) in a secondary language sooner than those without a strong native language background.
+The conclusion that can be drawn is that it is far more beneficial for children of immigrants to be exposed to a rich and eloquent native language at home, rather than a basic conversational English, because then they would be able to transfer their understanding of language to a different one and learn it more efficiently.

 The opinion piece with a bold title “Why Bilinguals Are Smarter”, written by Yudhijit Bhattacharjee, and posted in the New York Times originally on March 17, 2012, was recently resurfaced from the archives to remind people of the pleasantly surprising effect of bilingualism.
 Bhattacharjee explains that being able to converse in more than one language isn’t just convenient in our globalized World.
 Speaking two languages with an analogous frequency and fluency – that is, being bilingual – has a profound effect on your brain!